Breathing Easy: Do Sea Snakes Breathe Air?

 Final Thoughts

-In conclusion, yes sea snakes breathe air.
+In conclusion, sea snakes DO breathe air.
 They need oxygen to survive which means they must surface to breathe air like many other marine animals.

-However, some sea snakes are able to hold their breath for up to eight hours, allowing them to dive to the depths in order to hunt for prey.
+However, some sea snakes are able to hold their breath for up to eight hours, allowing them to dive into the depths in order to hunt for prey.

 Sea snakes have unique nostrils on the top of their heads which means they don’t need to actually come out of the water to breathe.